 5 Interesting facts about Marbella

-- Drag yourself away from the all the fun at the marina and you will discover Marbella has a lot more offer such as its lovingly preserved old town.
+- Drag yourself away from all the fun at the marina and you will discover the town has a lot more to offer such as its lovingly preserved old town.

 - Foodies will have a whale of a time in Marbella as the town boasts three Michelin starred restaurants, but booking months ahead is advised if you want to eat at any of them and maybe rub shoulders with a few celebs.